 Below: Fischer Hannibal 94 on Zeniflue (Davos):

 Fischer offers the Transalp 88, a classic touring ski at moderate weight (2620g per pair at 177cm).
-More interesting – in my view – is the wider Fischer Hannibal 94 (2545per pair at 170cm).
-After reading the very favorable review at Outdoor Gear Lab (here) I have recently purchased one, but had not yet skied it yet (as per 16 Nov.
-2015).
+More interesting – in my view – is the wider Fischer Hannibal 94 (2545 per pair at 170cm).
+After reading the very favorable review at Outdoor Gear Lab (here) I have recently purchased two pairs.

 Snow and Bergsteiger Magazine (in German here) also rated the ski highly.
 Outdoor Guide mentions that the edge grip in hard snow is not great.
 They recommend it more for powder and soft snow.
 ALPIN Magazine rated the ski the best light and wide backcountry ski for less agreesive skiers (the Blizzard Zero G95 was best for aggressive skiers): ” … well balance … in most conditions as good as heavier skis … easier to ski tahn the Blizzard Zero G 95 …